babel/website/docs/config-files.md

 ## File-relative configuration

-Babel loads `.babelrc.json` files, or an equivalend one using the [supported extensions](#supported-file-extensions), by searching up the directory structure starting from the ["filename"](options.md#filename) being compiled (limited by the caveats below).
+Babel loads `.babelrc.json` files, or an equivalent one using the [supported extensions](#supported-file-extensions), by searching up the directory structure starting from the ["filename"](options.md#filename) being compiled (limited by the caveats below).
 This can be powerful because it allows you to create independent configurations for subsections of a package.
 File-relative configurations are also [merged](options.md#merging) over top of